talkable/talkable-docs/_sources/campaigns/localization.rst.txt

 3. Make a copy of the campaign
 4. Translate localization in a copy to different language.

-Campaigns with phone input have country detection which automaticaly detected based on user IP:
+Campaigns with phone input have country automatically detected based on user IP:

 .. image:: /_static/img/phone-input.png